 Berlin is one of the cheapest cities in Europe.
 Prices are going up a bit, but rents and eating out are so cheap compared to Chicago, New York, Paris and London.
 You can eat a döner kebab for three Euros.
 You can eat a simple, yet good dinner out for 10 Euros and beer is just €2-3.
 It’s wonderful.
 And goes hand in hand with the energy here.
 It’s because of the low prices that so many artists and young people CAN come to Berlin.
 And you can rent affordable furnished apartments with places like Go with Oh or HouseTrip.
 Because it’s so affordable, it gives many the time and chance to try to create something and fail or succeed.

-As you may have seen in my Berlin restaurants and food post, the grub here is great.
-Varied, International, cheap and abundant, I would never grown weary of the food in this city.
+As you can see in my Berlin restaurants and food post, the grub here is great.
+Varied, international, cheap and abundant, I would never grow weary of the food in this city.
 Everything from falafel, bratwurst, and Thai curry to Turkish kebabs, Mexican tacos, and great breads and bakeries, is available and cheap.
 This may be the thing that keeps me hanging on to you, Berlin.